Modeling Hereditary Diffuse Leukoencephalopathy with Axonal Spheroids using microglia-sufficient brain organoids

 Reviewer #1 (Public Review):

-Here, using an organoid system, Wong et al generated a new model of hereditary diffuse leukoencephalopathy with axonal spheroids, with which they investigated how CSF1R-mutaions affect the phenotypes of microglia/macrophages, and revealed metabolic changes in microglia/macrophages associated with a proinflammatory phenotype.
+Here, using an organoid system, Wong et al aimed to establish new models of hereditary diffuse leukoencephalopathy with axonal spheroids (HDLS), with which they wanted to understand how CSF1R-mutaions affect the phenotypes of microglia/macrophages.
+They found metabolic changes in microglia/macrophages with mutations, which were associated with a proinflammatory phenotype.
+In general, the authors tackle important issues and provide valuable tools to investigate the underlying mechanisms for HDLS.

 Reviewer #2 (Public Review):